Coverage-Aware Web Crawling for Domain-Specific Supplier Discovery via a Web--Knowledge--Web Pipeline: Experimental Design

 \subsection{Baselines}

-All baselines use the \emph{same total page budget} as the W$\to$K$\to$W pipeline (213 pages) to ensure fair comparison.
+All baselines use 213 pages (the same total as BFS, Focused, and W$\to$K methods) to ensure fair comparison.
 They share the same LLM-based extraction pipeline and entity resolution module, differing only in crawl strategy: \begin{itemize} \item \textbf{BFS Crawler:} Follows outbound links breadth-first from the 48 seed URLs, fetching pages in FIFO order up to the 213-page budget. \item \textbf{Focused Crawler:} Prioritizes seeds by source type (directories first, then registries, companies, news).
 Follows outbound links from highest-yield pages first, using entity count per page as a priority signal. \item \textbf{W$\to$K (no feedback):} Crawls seeds and follows outbound links (like BFS) with entity extraction but without the K$\to$W gap-guided re-crawling phase---single-pass, no structural analysis. \end{itemize}